-The release of Olio Nuovo is a highly anticipated event each year in Italy.
-This special “new” olive oil is prized for its intensely robust flavor with the perfect balance of fruitiness.
-Tips on how to source authentically and sustainably to avoid less beneficial EVOO blends.
+The release of Olio Nuovo is a highly anticipated event each year.
+This special “new” extra virgin olive oil is prized for its intensely robust flavor with the perfect balance of fruitiness.
+How to source authentically and sustainably to avoid less beneficial EVOO blends.

-If you love extra virgin olive oil, I highly recommend a visit to the heirloom olive groves of Italy.
-These ancient orchards are home to magnificent trees dating back thousands of years to the days of the Roman Empire.
-It is here that the world’s best Olio Nuovo olive oil is made.
+If you love extra virgin olive oil, I highly recommend a visit to an heirloom olive grove.
+In some areas of the world, these ancient orchards are home to magnificent trees dating back thousands of years to the days of the Roman Empire.

 What is Olio Nuovo?